rackerlabs/docs-cloud-block-storage/rst/dev-guide/general-api-info/role-based-access-control.rst

 API operations for Cloud Block Storage may or may not be available to all roles.
-To see which operations are permitted to invoke which calls, please review the :kc-article:`Permissions Matrix for Role-Based Access Control<permissions-matrix-for-role-based-access-control-rbac>`.
+To see which operations are permitted to invoke which calls, please review the :kc-article:`Permissions Matrix for Role Based Access Control<permissions-matrix-for-role-based-access-control-rbac>`.